Des Moines Burn Injury Lawyers

 Burn Injury Statistics

-Burns are a global public health danger, according to the World Health Organization, which states that an estimated 180, 000 burn deaths occur each year.
-Non-fatal burns are a leading cause of morbidity, resulting in prolonged hospitalization, deformity, and disability, as well as stigma and rejection.
+Burns are a global public health danger, according to the World Health Organization, which states that an estimated 180,000 burn deaths occur each year.
+Non-fatal burns can result in prolonged hospitalization, deformity, and disability, as well as stigma and rejection.

 Additionally, nearly 11 million people worldwide suffer from burns that necessitate medical attention on a regular basis.
 Females are also more likely than males to suffer life-threatening burns, according to WHO data.